Forestmedia

 Picture

-This massive tree, hundreds of years old and once home to thousands of animals, was felled to make woodchips.
+This massive tree, hundreds of years old and once home to thousands of native creatures, was felled to make woodchips.

 Picture